Clan Colville: 19th and 20th centuries

 Charles Colville served with distinction during the Peninsular War and also at the Battle of Waterloo.
 His two elder brothers died without issue and so his son, Charles Colville, 1st Viscount Colville of Culross, succeeded to the peerage.
 This Charles Colville was Chief Equerry to Queen Victoria and Lord Chamberlain to Queen Alexandra of Denmark.
 He was created Viscount Colville of Culross in 1902.

 The brother of the second Viscount was Sir Stanley Colville who was rear admiral and commander in chief at Portsmouth between 1916 and 1919.
 Stanley Colville received some of the country's highest honors, including Grand Cross of the Order of the Bath.

 The Clan today

-Mark Colville, 13th Lord Colville of Culross, gained the title in 1945, and served as a Home Office Minister under Edward Heath and was a member of the UN Human Rights Commission.
-He died in 2010, and has been succeeded by his son, Charles Colville, 14th Lord Colville of Culross, a member of the House of Lords, who is currently the Clan Chief.
+Mark Colville, 4th Viscount Colville of Culross, gained the title in 1945, and served as a Home Office Minister under Edward Heath and was a member of the UN Human Rights Commission.
+He died in 2010 and was succeeded by his son, Charles Colville, 5th Viscount Colville of Culross, a member of the House of Lords who is currently the Clan Chief.